kohjingyan/sql/05. Titanic/README.md

 We will look at how to derive at **Expected Output 1**.
 The same method can be applied for **Expected Output 2**.
 1. Group the result by `pclass`.
 2. For each non-survivor, `survived = 0`.
-We count the number of non-survivor by using **CASE WHEN**.
+We count the number of non-survivor by using **CASE WHEN** statement.
 We utilize the concept of an indicator function.
+The pseudocode is as follows:
 ````
 SUM(
   IF survived = 0,